Does ERISA Apply To Your Employee Benefits?

 When Does ERISA Not Apply to Your Employee Benefits

 There are four main exceptions to ERISA.
 ERISA does not apply to plans offered by government employers and entities, unfunded excess benefit plans, plans maintained outside the United States, and plans established by religious organizations that do not irrevocably opt into ERISA.
 Whether these exceptions to ERISA apply to your plan can depend on several factors and may require someone with ERISA expertise to determine.
-Reach out to the ERISA experts at McKennon Law Group PC for a free consultation with an experienced ERISA attorney if you have a question about ERISA’s applicability to a claim denial.
+Reach out to the ERISA experts at McKennon Law Group PC for a free consultation with experienced attorney for disability coverage in San Diego if you have a question about ERISA’s applicability to a claim denial.

 When ERISA Does Not Apply – Government Employers And Entities